TerenceTan1021/CSE-110/index.md

 - [ ] CHIN BD        (_In Progress_)

 **My Profile Picture**
+This the profile picture that I use for most of my accounts, It is from the movie _"The Legend of Hei"_

 ![Picture fromt the movie "The legend of Hei"](image/TheLegendofHei.png)

-This site was built using [GitHub Pages](https://pages.github.com/).
+(Yes I did copy from the reference, but I know how it is used) This site was built using [GitHub Pages](https://pages.github.com/).